laukik13/RealEstate-Website/README.md

 ### 2. Services

--Comprehensive overview of the services we offer: buying, selling, and renting properties.
+- Comprehensive overview of the services we offer: buying, selling, and renting properties.
 - Clear and concise descriptions to help users understand our offerings.

 ### 3. Properties